TheSuunny/Yove.Http/README.md

 MemoryStream stream = await response.Content.ReadAsStream();
 byte[] bytes = await response.Content.ReadAsBytes();
 JToken json = await response.Content.ReadAsJson();
+Modal json = await response.Content.ReadAsJson<Modal>();

+string path = await response.Content.ToFile("/etc/filename.pack");
-string path = await response.ToFile("Path to save", "Filename"); // If you do not specify a Filename, the client will try to find the file name, and save it, otherwise you will get an error
+string path = await response.Content.ToFile("Path to save", "Filename"); // If you do not specify a Filename, the client will try to find the file name, and save it, otherwise you will get an error
 ```

 ---